South Carolina is home to many beautiful and fascinating moth species.

 13. Sycamore Tussock Moth

-The Sycamore Tussock Moth (Halysidota harrisii) is a species of moth found in South Carolina.
+The Sycamore Tussock Moth (Halysidota harrisii) is a moth species found in South Carolina.
 These moths have a wingspan of 1.2 to 1.6 inches and feature a pattern of white and yellow markings on the wings.
 They are named after the tussock-like hairs that cover their bodies.
 This species’ larvae feed on sycamore trees’ leaves and can be seen in late summer or early autumn.

 The adult moths are primarily nocturnal, although they may also be active during the day.
 The Sycamore Tussock Moth is an important pollinator for sycamore trees in South Carolina and other parts of the United States.
 The larvae of these particular types of moths in South Carolina are also a food source for birds, reptiles, and other wildlife.